08 Dec From child soldier to hero: Aki Ra

 The Landmine Relief Fund (LMRF) was established in 2003 by US Army officer Bill Morse, to support the work of Aki Ra and his NGOs.
 The LMRF is a US 501c3 charity based out of the United States.
 Demining by yourself is illegal anywhere in the world and Aki Ra started to get in trouble with the government.
 So the LMRF helped him enroll in the International School of Security and Explosives Education in London where he eventually received his certification.
 Aki Ra has received much support from the international community, accepting the CNN hero award in 2010.

 Aki Ra argues against putting a metric to the landmine clearing operations.
-Cost benefit analysis by donors tries to put a dollar value on a life versus the cost of a clearing program.
-However it is impossible to put a price on a successfully cleared mine.
-Because you can not put a dollar value on life.
-Aki Ra says :
+It frustrates him that donors try to put a dollar value on a life in order to calculate the cost of a clearing program.
+He says it is impossible to put a price on a successfully cleared mine, because you can not put a dollar value on a life.
+In his words:

 “How much does it cost to clear a mine field?
 We spend whatever it takes.
 One mine – One life.“